huntdatacenter/docs/docs/service-desk/user-orders.md

 ### Google authenticator key reset

-You will need to reset the [Google Authenticator key](/guides/google-authenticator-reset/) that you need to access the HUNT Cloud VPN, for example when you change your phone.
+You need the [Google Authenticator key](/guides/google-authenticator-reset/) to access the HUNT Cloud VPN.
+Click the button below to request a new key (f.e. when you change your phone).

 <ServiceDesk title="Request Google authenticator request" :template='{
   subject: "Google authenticator key request - {username}",